Acts 10:1-48 – Peter and Cornelius

 In the story of Cornelius, a Roman centurion stationed in Caesarea, Peter is the first of the apostles (who were all Jews) to stay in the house of a Gentile and eat with him and his household.
 This is a major step in Acts, requiring the full length of Acts 10 to bring it to fruition and two repetitions of the story (11:1-18; 15:6-11) to explain it.

 From the beginning of Luke’s story (see Luke 1:1-4), it has been clear that the ordering of events in both Luke and Acts is crucial to understanding their meaning.
-This is again true in the story of Peter and Cornelius.
-Peter, who up to this point in Acts has been the primary leader among the believers, is given great credibility for healing Aeneas and raising Dorcas/Tabitha from death in the preceding scenes (9:32-41).
-Now, in Acts 10, through a series of experiences, Cornelius, a Gentile who prays to God and gives alms (a form of repentance among Jews), sees a vision that will answer his prayers.
-Peter receives a vision that is puzzling precisely because it requires him to ignore Scripture itself, as well as the long-held tradition of his people concerning clean and unclean things (see, for example, Leviticus 20:22-26).
+Up to this point in Acts, Peter has been the primary leader among the believers, as certified by his healing Aeneas and raising Dorcas/Tabitha from death in the preceding scenes (9:32-41).
+Now, in Acts 10, Peter and Cornelius are both granted visions (“double vision” strategy in Acts) designed to bring the two men, Jew and Gentile, together.
+First, the Gentile Cornelius who prays to God and gives alms (a form of repentance as well as charity among Jews) sees a vision that will answer his prayers.
+Then, the Jewish apostle Peter receives a puzzling vision that requires him to modify his interpretation of his people’s long-held tradition concerning “clean” and “unclean” things (see, for example, Leviticus 20:22-26).